 Manipulated reserves data could hide financial distress or climate impacts

-Overly aggressive booking practices (or overly conservative debooking practices) have snowballed into major financial scandals before.
+Overly aggressive booking practices (and overly conservative debooking practices) have snowballed into major financial scandals before.
 In the early 2000s, weak internal controls at Shell allowed the company to substantially overstate oil and gas reserves.
 To perform internal audits for the company’s global reserves, Shell had been relying on just a single part-time, undertrained former engineer, who reported to the division he audited.
 According to a subsequent class action complaint, both of Shell’s auditors during this period, PricewaterhouseCoopers and KPMG, received multiple memoranda detailing these “potentially serious systemic issues with Shell’s reserves reporting,” but both auditors continued to issue clean audit opinions.
 After Shell shocked investors in 2004 by reducing its proved reserves by more than one-fifth, the company was forced to settle with regulators and investors for well over half a billion dollars.

 Similar scandals have also occurred at El Paso, Repsol YPF, and Stone Energy Corporation, and recent allegations suggest that growing pressure could be motivating this type of fraud again.
 According to a 2016 whistleblower complaint and a securities class action complaint, Anadarko inflated the value of its reserves by millions or even billions of dollars before it was purchased by Occidental Petroleum in 2019 for $38 billion, a delay that allowed executives to receive million dollar bonuses for the sale.
-Leah Frye, the former reservoir engineer who blew the whistle, alleges that executives rejected and hid internal drilling reports from engineers when reports showed that the Shenandoah field had far less oil than previously predicted.
+Lea Frye, the former reservoir engineer who blew the whistle, alleges that executives rejected and hid internal drilling reports from engineers when reports showed that the Shenandoah field had far less oil than previously predicted.

 By failing to plan for climate risk, companies could understate physical risks and environmental liabilities

 With long-lived fixed assets that are often located in regions exposed to extreme weather events, oil and gas infrastructure is also particularly exposed to physical risks.
-Damage from extreme weather can lead to serious social, environmental and financial costs; in 2005, Hurricane Katrina and Rita destroyed 115 offshore platforms and damaged 52 offshore platforms and 558 pipelines, spilling 11 million gallons of oil into the Gulf.
-The energy industry overall lost $10 billion dollars after Hurricane Katrina and Rita, with Chevron alone losing $1.4 billion to repairs and production delays.
+Damage from extreme weather can lead to serious social, environmental and financial costs.
+In 2005, Hurricane Katrina and Rita destroyed 115 offshore platforms and damaged 52 offshore platforms and 558 pipelines, spilling 11 million gallons of oil into the Gulf.
+The energy industry lost $10 billion dollars after Hurricane Katrina and Rita, with Chevron alone losing $1.4 billion to repairs and production delays.
 Despite the severity of the risk, most companies have provided minimal to no details on specific risks or plans for preparing.
 With little outside oversight over how companies are preparing, oil and gas companies could mislead investors about risks or their lack of appropriate preparations.

 Ten years after Deepwater Horizon, oil spills and accidents in the Gulf of Mexico are on the rise.
-Long-term financial challenges and the short-term crisis of the Covid-19 pandemic could increase environmental and safety risks for offshore drilling.
+Long-term financial challenges and the short-term crisis of the COVID-19 pandemic could increase environmental and safety risks for offshore drilling.
 Financially challenged companies may be tempted to cut corners on safety, and the downturn in the oil and gas industry has led to major layoffs.
 A lack of trained workers can weaken internal controls and reduce a companies’ emergency preparedness.
 After Shell’s “Jumper” pipeline leak in 2016, a Bureau of Safety and Environmental Enforcement report found that after the company’s previous layoffs, there were not enough experienced and trained employees to identify the risks, leading to a slower response.

 How whistleblowers can report fraud in the oil & gas industry

 Whistleblowers have been instrumental in revealing environmental dangers in the oil and gas industry, including the coverup of toxic waste in Ecuador, exposure to radioactive fracking waste, and dangerous pipeline construction.
-Oil and gas whistleblowers have also helped to recover hundreds of billions of dollars from reserves reporting schemes, global tax evasion strategies, and fraudulent royalty underpayment schemes in the oil and gas industry.
+Oil and gas whistleblowers have also helped to recover tens of billions of dollars from reserves reporting schemes, global tax evasion strategies, and fraudulent royalty underpayment schemes in the oil and gas industry.
 Using powerful U.S. whistleblower laws, whistleblowers can continue to help detect and prosecute fraud and corruption – while protecting their identity and qualifying for a reward.